Translate

 INT.
 CONFERENCE VENUE – DAY

-A motivational speaker is addressing a large crowd from a stage.
+A motivational SPEAKER is addressing a large crowd from a stage.

 SPEAKER: Ladies and gentlemen, never give up on your dreams!
-Some people give up all on their dreams when they wake up and get out of bed.
+Some people give up on their dreams when they wake up and get out of bed.
 I say, dream BIG!
 Go back to bed and get some sleep.

-A man in the front row of the audience, who is nodding off, suddenly starts snoring loudly.
+A MAN in the front row of the audience, who has been nodding off, suddenly starts to snore loudly.

 The speaker walks over to the man with his microphone.